-Cluster Object
+Cluster object

 Data collection setups may contain one or more antenna units where each antenna unit may comprise one or more elements.
-The position and orientation of each element’s phase center and the relative delay for each element must be known in order to perform multi-element signal processing.
+The position and orientation of each element’s phase center and the relative delay must be known in order to perform multi-element signal processing.
 Hence, it is convenient to include these parameters directly as metadata.
-The standard defines the generic terms ‘cluster’ and ‘source’ to refer to an antenna unit and its elements respectively.
+The standard defines the generic terms cluster and source to refer to an antenna unit and its elements respectively.

 A cluster is defined as a grouping of sources.
 A coordinate frame is associated with a cluster.
 The origin and orientation of this frame is specified with respect to the platform coordinate frame.

-Table 4 – Definition of Cluster Attributes
+Table 4 – Definition of cluster attributes